 Our volunteers are essential to the success of our summer camps, and we are always looking for more!
 Below is a description of some of the volunteer needs.
+No musical experience?
+No problem!
+We have non-music related volunteer opportunities too.
 You may fill out a volunteer form here.

 If you are a previous camper and want to be a youth leader intern, please use this form.

 Band Coaches (music experience required).
-On the first day of camp, campers form their bands, and each band is assigned a coach.
-The coach will facilitate each band practice and help the band members prepare for their live performance at the end of the camp.
-The coach will guide campers in all aspects of working in a band: setting up, songwriting, learning to play as a group, group communication, and stage presence.
-They should also be prepared to mediate disputes, and model positive feedback and communication skills.
-This position is typically M-F afternoons.
+On the first day of camp, campers form their bands.
+Each band is then assigned a coach who will facilitate each virtual band practice and help the band members prepare for their showcase performance at the end of the camp.
+Band coaches guide campers in all aspects of working in a band: setting up, songwriting, learning to play as a group, group communication, and stage presence.
+They should also be prepared to mediate disputes and model positive feedback and communication skills.
+This position is typically Monday-Friday afternoons.

-Counselors (music experience not required).
-Counselors serve as mentors to the campers and must be available throughout the entire day.
-Counselors will also be assigned to a band, along with the band coach, and they will monitor the campers’ progress and needs.
-In cooperation with their band coach, counselors support youth through their time at camp, help campers resolve conflicts, and provide encouragement.
+Band Managers (music experience not required).
+Band managers serve as mentors to the campers and must be available throughout the day.
+Along with the band coach, band managers will also be assigned to a band.
+Together they monitor the campers’ progress and needs.
+Band managers support youth through their time at camp, acting as moderators on the social media platforms we use to help protect our campers from external and internal bullying (including self-deprecation), as well as aid in resolving conflicts or disputes, and most importantly, provide encouragement to our campers.
 Experience working with children in a school or camp setting is a plus.
-This position is M-F, 9am – 5pm.
+This position is Monday-Friday, 9 AM to 5 PM.

-Workshop Instructors (music experience not required).
-Instructors will teach various short classes based on their interest and experience.
+Workshop Leaders (music experience not required).
+We offer a variety of enriching and educational workshops.
+Workshop leaders will prepare and teach various short classes based on their experience and interest.
 These have included but are not limited to: Women Who Rock, Screenprinting/Band Art, DJing, Healthy Communication, Zine Making, Stage Presence, Gender and Identity, Media Literacy, Unusual Instruments, Yoga, Recording, Self-Defense.
 Music Video, and Songwriting.
 Experience working with children in a school or camp setting is a plus.
 Instructors are generally responsible for creating their own curriculum and preparing their own materials, but resources are available to help build curriculum.
-This position can be a 1 hour commitment for one camp day, or a 1 hour commitment for all five camp days, depending on topic.
+This position can be a 1 hour commitment for one camp day, or a 1 hour commitment for all five camp days, depending on the topic.

 First Aid/ Counseling Services.
-We are always looking for volunteers with first aid and CPR training to be on site at camp, as well as those with backgrounds in social work or counseling.
-If you are volunteering for one of the above positions but also have experience in this area, please let us know!
+We are always looking for volunteers with first aid and CPR training as well as those with backgrounds in social work or counseling.
+If you are interested in providing free services to our campers or volunteers, or would like to lead a special workshop, please contact [email protected] to discuss.
+Are you volunteering for one of the above positions but also have experience in this area, please let us know!

 This project is supported in part by the Cultural Arts Division of the City of Austin